Table of Contents

 Concert

 The Concert ukulele, larger than the Soprano, usually stretches to about 23 inches.
-Also tuned to C, it offers a richer, fuller sound, making it apt for intricate melodies and chords.
+Also tuned to C, it offers a richer, fuller sound, making it great for intricate melodies and chords.

 If volume is a concern, the Concert model cranks it up a notch compared to the Soprano.
 Its larger size also makes it more accommodating for individuals with larger hands, making it a great starting point for newbies.